-As you recite the Holy Qur’an, you must have encountered this symbol “~” , This is called in Tajweed: Madd and we are about to explain all about the different types of Madd and the rules of Madd in Tajweed.
-Through understanding and properly implementing the rules of Madd, you will greatly improve your recitation of Qur’an as you’ll learn one of the most important and most recurrent rule in Tajweed.
+As you recite the Holy Qur’an, you must have encountered this symbol “~”, This is called in Tajweed: Madd and we are about to explain all about the different types of Madd and the rules of Madd in Tajweed.
+Through understanding and properly implementing the rules of Madd, you will greatly improve your recitation of the Quran and recite quran beautifully as you’ll learn one of the most important and most recurrent rules in Tajweed.

 First, let’s answer these questions: What is Madd in Arabic?
 And what is Madd in Qur’an?

 Definition of Madd

 Madd in Tajweed could be better understood in the light of its linguistic meaning which is to increase or lengthen.
 Allah SWT says in the Qur’an: (كَلَّا ۚ سَنَكْتُبُ مَا يَقُولُ وَنَمُدُّ لَهُ مِنَ الْعَذَابِ مَدًّا) in which the word Madd in Arabic means that Allah will extend and add to their punishment.
 Hence, Madd in Tajweed refers to the extension or the stretching of sounds with one of three letters.

 Letters of Madd

 Before we expound on Madd rules in Tajweed, we will mention the three letters of Madd (واي) that are found in: (نُوحِيهَا).
 By carefully examining this word, it is clear that the three letters of Madd need to fulfill two conditions;

 - they need to be without Fatha, Dummah or Kasrah, and second,